abhishek-paliwal/2020-LEELA-RECIPES/content/2020-11-17-T035746-kala-chana-chaat.md

     - "Chana should be kept in water overnight or for 7-8 hours. "
     - "In the morning, we will remove it from the water and put a pinch of soda in the cooker and boil for 4-5 whistles.
 Then, open the cooker."
     - "Now put oil in the pan, add mustard seeds, cumin, green chillies, onions, tomatoes, and stir for 2 minutes.
 Now we will add all the dry spices mentioned in the ingredients."
-    - "Mix well and add boiled gram and stir for two to three minutes.
+    - "Mix well and add boiled chickpeas and stir for two to three minutes.
 After that, we will add green coriander leaves on top."
     - "Our chana chaat is ready.
 Eat and serve it to the guests too."

 recipeNotes:
-  - "You can also eat gram by sprouting, as it is very healthy that way too."
+  - "You can also eat chickpeas by sprouting, as it is very healthy that way too."

 ---

 {{< leelasrecipes-button-block-for-recipe-here-link >}}

 Let us make Kala Chana Chaat.
-Kala Chana or Black Gram is very easily available at home.
+Kala Chana or black chickpeas is very easily available at home.

-> Black gram is very healthy and beneficial, and you can eat it as breakfast.
+> black chickpeas is very healthy and beneficial, and you can eat it as breakfast.
 It’s good for all the seasons.

 {{< figure src="https://www.leelasrecipes.com/images/masonary-post/2020/kala-chana-chaat-1.jpg" alt="Image of Kala Chana Chaat" >}}